Skip to content

 The Result

-The final system runs reliably on a cron schedule, processing hundreds of subscription channels while staying well within YouTube’s API limits.
-It’s been running in production for months, automatically maintaining a playlist of recent content filtered by my preferences.
+The system runs on cron, processing hundreds of subscription channels while staying well within YouTube’s quota limits.
+Been running for months now, automatically maintaining a playlist of recent content filtered by my preferences.

 Contributing and Source Code